Ninjastrike/SOC-Log-Analysis/README.md

 ## 🧠 Overview

-This repository is designed to showcase how raw logs can be transformed into meaningful security insights.
-Each project focuses on identifying suspicious behaviour, analysing patterns, and simulating real SOC workflows.
+This repository demonstrates how raw security logs can be transformed into actionable security insights using real-world SOC workflows.

 Key focus areas include: